Home

 AI's Role

-Predictive analytics uses machine learning to forecast booking pace, cancellations, and demand spikes.
-Management dashboards visualize this data, helping GMs and owners make faster, data-backed decisions.
+Predictive analytics uses machine learning to project booking pace, cancellations, and demand spikes.
+Management dashboards turn that into a view a GM can act on before the morning meeting.

 Operational Impact